bengrunfeld/gae-rest-oauth2-skeleton/README.md

 **6.** Paste the `Client ID` and `Client Secret` into their respective places, and paste `http://localhost:8080` into `redirect_urls`.
 The square brackets are necessary.

-This next step requires **VirtualEnv**, or preferably **VirtualEnvWrapper**, as it sets up 3rd party Python libraries not supported by Google AppEngine.
+This next step requires **Virtualenv**, or preferably **VirtualenvWrapper**, as it sets up 3rd party Python libraries not supported by Google AppEngine.

-**7.** Activate your respective VirtualEnv or VirtualEnvWrapper and `pip install httplib2` and `pip install oauth2client`.
-Then `pip show` both those packages and copy their locations
+**7.** Activate your respective Virtualenv or VirtualenvWrapper and `pip install httplib2` and `pip install oauth2client`.
+Then `pip show` both those packages and copy their locations.

 **8.** Create a `lib` directory inside the project directory and create symlinks to the packages with `ln -s path-to-location/httplib2` and `ln -s path-to-location/oauth2client`.

+In addition to `sys.path.append("lib")`, these 2 steps allow you to `import` 3rd party libraries not supported by Google.

 **9.** Go to Google AppEngine Launcher and add the project using `File -> Add Existing Application`.
 Navigate to the project directory, and make sure that the value for `port` is `8080` (unless you're using it for something else).
 Hit `Run`.
 Open up the Logs to see what's going on.

 ## Usage